alfredanand/Getting-and-Cleaning-Data/README.md

 - Dataset file is downloaded and unzipped

 - The following data files are loaded to a data frame of the same name:
+      - features - strings in column 2 are changed to human-read form using gsub
+      - activity_labels - strings in column 2 are changed to human-read form using gsub
       - subject_train
       - X_train
       - y_train
       - subject_test
       - X_test
       - y_test

 - Test and training data are merged as follows:
-      - test and training dataframes (X_test and X_train) are appended with a column Source to indicate if they are test or training data
+      - Test and training dataframes (X_test and X_train) are appended with a column Source to indicate if they are test or training data
-      - subject_train and y_train are appended as columns to to test and training data X_train.
+      - Subject_train and y_train are appended as columns to test and training data X_train.
 Similarly for test X_test
       - Second columns of features data frame is converted to char
       - 3 rows are added to features, to cater for the new columns created in X_train and X_test
       - New data frame X is created by merge X_train and X-test, and its column names are taken from the second column of the features dataset

 - Measurements on the mean and standard deviation for each measurement are extracted as follows:
-      - SubX1 data frame is created from data frame X for measurements of mean, by using the indexing and grep capabilities.
-Similarly, SubX2 is created for standard deviations.
-Therefore any column name in X with the string "mean" or "std" in it will be included in SubX1 and SubX2
+      - SubX data frame is created from data frame X for measurements of mean and standard deviations, by using the indexing and grep capabilities.
+Therefore, any column name in X with the string "Mean" or "StandardDeviation" in it will be included in SubX
-      - SubX data frame is created by binding SubX1, SubX2, and the last 3 columns of X, which shows Source, Subject and Activity
+      - SubX data frame is appended with the last 3 columns of X, which shows Source, Subject and Activity

-- Descriptive activity names to name the activities in the data set are set
+- Descriptive activity names to name the activities in the data set are set & Label the data set appropriately with descriptive activity names
-      - Second columns of activity_labels data frame is converted to char

       - The activity column values in the SubX dataframe is replaced with values lookedup from the activity_labels dataset.
 (Lookup column 1 and replace with column 2)

-- Label the data set appropriately with descriptive activity names
-      -  Not done yet!

       - Copy SubX data frame to tidydata1 dataframe, and write it out to a .csv of the same name

 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
       - A new data frame tidydata2 is derived by aggregating column 1 of tidydata1 data frame by subject and activity.
 This new data frame will have 3 columns at this point
       - A for loop appends columns to tidydata2 by aggregating columns 2 onwards of data frame tidydata1
-      - tidydata1 dataframe is writen out to a .csv of the same name
+      - tidydata2 dataframe is writen out to a .csv of the same name

 Information on data set
 ----------------------